Guided accumulation of active particles by topological design of a second-order skin effect: Methods

 In order to track a large amount of particles, we have developed a Python script based on a neuronal network detection algorithm~\cite{yolov3}.
 This neuronal network is taught to recognize a particle from a video frame and to discard anything else.
 Once trained, we use this neuronal network to detect particles on every frame of the video.
 The experiments are recorded using a contrast microscope (Leica) with a 10x objective at 2 frames per second.
 A particle fits in a box of $8$-$9$~px$^2$ on the resulting video.
 Our software relates the detected particles between frames to find the trajectory of a given particle.
 The following paragraphs detail the procedure to train the neuronal network and to construct trajectories from the particle we detect on each frame.

 To train the neuronal network, we construct a dataset of images that show one or many particles.
 We perform this step manually by cropping a square image from a video frame.
 This cropped image is centered close to a particle's center, keeping the selected particle within, and is three times the size of a particle.
 We also draw a square region of the size of the particle on this cropped image, like the squared, coloured, boxes in Fig.~\ref{fig:experiment}e, that indicate the location of the particle on the cropped image.
 We construct our dataset by applying this procedure on many particles.
 We extend this dataset by also adding cropped images that do not contain any particle.
 This way, our dataset is composed of 8700 images with particles and 8700 images that do not show any particle.
 We input this dataset to a neuronal network based on tiny YOLOv3~\cite{yolov3}.
 We simplify the network by transforming the images to 8-bit grayscale and considering there are only two sizes for the boxes surrounding the particles.
 We train the network for a day and obtain a mAP-50 larger than $95\%$, which is sufficient for our purpose.
 This generates a configuration file that we use to detect particles of an image.
+We illustrate the output of this detection algorithm in Fig.~\ref{fig:experiment}e, where an identifier is assigned to each detected particle.

-To build the trajectory of a particle located at position $r_t$ at time $t$, we estimate that its location $r_{t+1}$ at a time $t+1$ is
+To build the trajectory of a particle located at position ${\bf r}_t$ at time $t$, we estimate that its location ${\bf r}_{t+1}$ at a time $t+1$ is